 Effective July 1, 2017, when a LEOFF employer charges a fee or recovers costs for services rendered by a LEOFF 2 member to a non-LEOFF employer, the LEOFF employer must cover both the employer and state contributions on the LEOFF 2 basic salary earned for those services.
+The state contribution rate (expressed as a percentage of covered payroll) was 3.44% as of July 1, 2019.

-The LEOFF Plan 2 required contribution rates (expressed as a percentage of covered payroll) for 2018 were as follows:
+The LEOFF Plan 2 required contribution rates (expressed as a percentage of covered payroll) for 2019 were as follows: